André Biyogo Poko

-André Ivan Biyogo Poko (born 7 March 1993) is a Gabonese professional footballer who plays as a midfielder for Saudi Arabian club Al-Khaleej and the Gabon national team.
+André Ivan Biyogo Poko (born 7 March 1993) is a Gabonese professional footballer who plays as a midfielder for TFF First League club Amedspor and for the Gabon national team.
 He was part of the Gabon national team in the 2021 AFCON tournament in Cameroon.

 Career

 On 31 August 2011, Biyogo Poko joined the French Ligue 1 outfit Bordeaux on a three-year contract.

 On 28 July 2022, Poko joined Saudi Professional League club Al-Khaleej on a one-year contract.

 He represented his country at the 2012 African Cup of Nations, during which Gabon, as hosts of the competition, reached the quarter-finals.